nstoltzfus3/migrationReport/README.md

 This repository contains the tools required for someone to verify the correctness of a database migration for docker images in postgresql.

 # Usage
+(Note: This system was developed on MacOS Catalina Version 10.15.6.
+It has not been tested on other systems.)

 1. `cd src` - Change into the source directory.
 2. Create a csv of (at least) 2 databases whos rows correspond with: